This package contains art, text, or software code produced using generative AI.

 Yes, partly for translations (documentation)

 Simple Cover 5e automatically evaluates cover for the DnD5e system in Foundry VTT during attack rolls and saving throws (multi-target supported).
 It applies the correct mechanical bonuses (+2 / +5) to the roll, updates chat/card displays, and sets/clears target status effects.
-The module also adds a custom Ignore Cover item property that you can enable on specific items (e.g., Sacred Flame) to bypass cover for that roll.

 How It Works

-- Uses the DMG-style line-of-effect approach:
+- Uses a DMG-style line-of-effect approach:

-- Gridless (Square mode): tokens are treated as squares; we pick an optimal attacker corner and trace to the target’s four (inset) corners, similar to a normal square grid.
+- Gridless (Square mode): tokens are treated as squares; cover is evaluated by tracing to four (inset) corners of each sampled target cell, similar to a square grid.

 - Cover thresholds:

-system.identifier(e.g."sharpshooter"/"spell-sniper"). - (Optional) A token hover helper can display cover icons and/or a distance label near the hovered token, styled similarly to the core distance ruler and configurable in position and offset.
+- (Optional) A token hover helper can display cover icons and/or a distance label near the hovered token, styled similarly to the core distance ruler and configurable in position and offset.

 Settings